Projective Integral Updates for High-Dimensional Variational Inference: Experiments and Discussion

+\paragraph{Hessian approximations} Although the quadrature can make a difference in prediction quality for certain architectures, there does not appear to be a consistently superior scheme.
+This is likely due to the fact that approximations errors are not only due to the evaluation locations, but also due to different training samples constraining different parameters.
+For the average Hessian to account for these topography constraints, which may only appear intermittently, the running average must use many effective sample batches.
+Further, by tracking the Hessian squared, the average is dominated by the largest-magnitude samples in the average, reducing the impact of the error averaging properties.
+As a result, it is recommended to simply test feasible variations during tuning.

+\paragraph{Mean-field densities} Mean fields are somewhat simplistic approximations of the posterior.
 Viewed from the context of tensors, mean-field distributions are equivalent to rank-1 functions \cite{Trefethen2017}.
 We can compare a rank-$r$ Canonical Polyadic (CP) approximation, a rank-$r$ tensor, to a mean-field mixture as

 Although this work does not explore higher-rank variational distributions, the resulting mean-field mixtures would also be scalable and feasible to integrate, only multiplying the integration cost by the rank, i.e.~the number of mixture components.